Depersonalization and Derealization

-Once stable, the traumatic experience is processed, and daily functioning is assessed and enhanced (Keltner, 2019).
-Processing the trauma includes confronting the reality of the traumatic event, establishing its meaning, and incorporating the trauma into the identity.
+Once stable, the traumatic experience is processed, and daily functioning is assessed and enhanced.
+Processing the trauma involves confronting the reality of the traumatic event, establishing its meaning, and incorporating the trauma into the identity (Keltner, 2019).
 One strategy that can aid in this process is cognitive behavioral therapy (CBT).
 For more information on CBT, click here.

 Our ability to function day-to-day is enhanced by learning ways to reduce time spent in depersonalized and derealized states.
 This involves connecting with ourselves and our surroundings, and learning coping strategies that work for us (MFMER, 2017).